Please see the following sections for information specific to:

 Disclaimer: The information provided in this section and any policies provided here are intended for guidance only.
 They are not a substitute for professional advice and we cannot accept any responsibility for loss occasioned as a result of any person acting or refraining from acting upon it.

-The ICO (Information Commissioner's Office) have a guide to GDPR and have created two checklists to help you think through if you are ready for the GDPR
+The ICO (Information Commissioner’s Office) have a guide to GDPR , a tool to help you determine if your use of data is lawful and other resources

 Information from Give As You Live about the GDPR, including an infopack

 ‘The General Data Protection Regulation: What it is, what we’re doing and what you can do’ from MailChimp (this is a dense document but useful if your group uses MailChimp for your mailing list)

 ‘Child protection records retention and storage’ guidance from the NSPCC